ocastany/GradissimoCalculator/README.md

 Python code for the calculation of Gradissimo fibers.

-Geometry of a Gradissimo fiber is the following...
+The geometry of a Gradissimo fiber is this:

           input_fiber    HS       GI         OUT
         _________________________________